appsmithorg/appsmith-docs/website/docs/packages/reference/query-module.md

-When you incorporate a module from the package into your application, you create a module instance.
+When you add a module from the package into your application, you create a module instance.
 You can create multiple instances of the same package, each with different settings and configurations.
-Instances are named sequentially (e.g., `productutil1`, `productutil2`), allowing for customized functionalities.
+Instances are named sequentially (e.g., `productutil1`, `productutil2`).

 This page provides information about the module settings and properties available within the app, which allows you to configure the query and JS modules.